MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/wellbeing.md

 * **Be a thoughtful coworker!** Establishing quiet hours with no meetings or email can lead to better teamwork:

   * For "inform" type emails, condense the emails and status updates into daily or weekly digests.
 This reduces the overall noise and randomization caused by email overload.
-  * Save drafts and delay delivery for email until the recipients are working.
+  * Use the [delay delivery inline suggestion](../use/mya-notifications.md#reduce-after-hours-work-and-team-impact) to send email when the recipients are at work.
 Limit late night and early morning email to urgent email only, to cut through the noise.
   * Turn off notifications on your phone and desktop when you are trying to focus.

 * **Be respectful of people’s time**:

   * Agree on “team hours.”
+Use the email delay delivery option to always deliver email during the team’s working hours.
   * Be intentional about who you invite to meetings.
   * Try to limit meeting overruns.
   * Consider starting a policy of no meetings on Fridays.